-In view of the tapering of en-bloc sales since the second half of 2018, private sector residential construction demand is projected to moderate from the \$5.2 billion recorded in 2018 to between \$4.3 billion and \$4.7 billion in 2019.
-Despite the moderation, the anticipated demand is still about 30% higher than the average yearly volume of \$3.4 billion in 2015-2017, supported by imminent redevelopments of en-bloc sales sites concluded previously.
+Coming off from an elevated level of residential construction demand in 2018-2019 arising from en-bloc sales transacted before July 2018, the private sector residential construction demand is likely to moderate from \$5.0 billion in 2019 to between \$3.6 billion and \$4.0 billion in 2020.
+Despite the moderation, the anticipated demand is projected to be higher than the average yearly volume of \$3.4 billion in 2015-2017, supported by upcoming redevelopments of the remaining en-bloc sales sites transacted before July 2018.